 2.)
 Morella, Castellon

-If you’re looking for somewhere unique, and a little different from an average sea-side getaway, you won’t be disappointed with Setenil de las Bodegas.
+If you’re looking for somewhere unique, and a little different from average places to go in Spain, you won’t be disappointed with Setenil de las Bodegas.

 5.)
 Ronda, Malaga